abhinav10905/Habits-Traker-AIML-VITYARTHI_Project/statement.md

   - Making predictions

 ## High-Level Features
-- Load dataset from `data/habits_ml.csv`
+- Load the dataset from the `data/habits_ml.csv` file
-- Split dataset into training and testing sets
+- Split the data into training and testing data
 - Train a Logistic Regression classifier
-- Evaluate model performance using accuracy and classification report
+- Test the model using the accuracy metric and the classification report
-- Accept user input and predict whether the habit will be completed for that day
+- Accept user input and make a prediction if the habit will be done for the day